clumio-code/terraform-provider-clumio/docs/resources/organizational_unit.md

 Read-Only:

-- `assigned_role` (String) Identifier of the role to be associated with the user when assignedto the organizational unit.
+- `assigned_role` (String) Identifier of the role to be associated with the user when assigned to the organizational unit.
 - `user_id` (String) Identifier of the user to assign to the organizational unit.

 ## Import